There are many different types of language centres. Examples include:

 - Integration course centres: If you're already in Germany, you may need to participate in an integration course, which are available at more than 1,300 language schools in Germany and supported by the Federal Office for Migration and Refugees (BAMF).
 In these courses, you can learn German and also about German culture, history and the legal system.
 You will also obtain many practical tips for your everyday life in Germany.
 Integration courses last a minimum of 660 hours.
 Specialised integration courses may last 960 hours.
 Further information on who is eligible for these courses and the cost involved is available here.

-- Providors of work-related language courses: The Federal Ministry of Labour and Social Affairs (BMAS) offers vocational language courses which address migrants, EU-citizens and Germans with migration background.
+- Providers of work-related language courses: The Federal Ministry of Labour and Social Affairs (BMAS) offers vocational language courses which address migrants, EU citizens and Germans with migration background.
 Requirements for participation are either a completed integration course or language level B1 in German.
 The vocational language courses are supposed to facilitate the participant’s career start and everyday work life.
 The basic module teaches you general German language skills for your work life and the special modules help you to enhance your specialised professional vocabulary.
 The courses are provided nationwide at affordable fees.
 You can find further information on the vocational language courses on the website of the Federal Ministry of Labour and Social Affairs.

 - Volkshochschulen: Volkshochschulen are adult learning centres which offer low-cost German courses in most German cities.
 Please refer to the Volkshochschule website to find out where your nearest Volkshochschule is and which kind of courses it offers.